Parsl/parsl/parsl/dataflow/workspace/README.md

+# FOR CORRECT SCALEING UP/DOWN
+  `max_blocks` should be more than 1 otherwise user cannot get merties from new strategies

 # TODO
 * Debug: Feb.
 25/ Takuya.
 Local application suspends long-time without time.sleep <br />
   ==> should fid ASAP <br />